orbeon/orbeon-forms-doc/upgrading.md

 *NOTE: As a reminder, starting with Orbeon Forms 2016.1, we are using a versioning scheme with the number of the year first followed by the number of the major release during that year.
 See [Release History](release-history.md) for details.*

 - Between any two subsequent 4.x releases, or 20xx.x releases, upgrades are expected to be fairly straightforward.
 - The longer the interval of time between two release, the harder the upgrade might be.
-For example, it can be harder to upgrade between 2020.1 and 2021.1 than between 2016.1 and 2020.1.
+For example, it will be easier to upgrade between 2022.1 and 2023.1 than between 2016.1 and 2023.1.
 - Orbeon Forms 4.0 was a large release with many changes.
 In general upgrading between pre-4.0 releases and 4.x releases is more difficult than upgrades between two 4.x or 20xx.x releases.
 - Since Orbeon Forms 4.0, we have switched to a faster release cycle, with releases every few months.
 So there are typically more changes between, say, 3.8 and 3.9, and especially 3.9 and 4.0, than between two subsequent 4.x or 20xx.x releases.